hagarbi/AndroidStore/README.md

         <activity android:name="com.soomla.store.StoreActivity" />

 3. Create your own implementation of IStoreAssets in order to describe the UI template, your store's art and meta-data.
-Initialize StoreInfo with the class you just created:
+Initialize StorageManager with the class you just created:

  `StorageManager.getInstance().initialize(getApplicationContext(), new YourStoreAssetsImplementation());`